Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 The services are sized per GPU unit:

-- for AI SLM service each unit consists of 1 partition NVIDIA H100 GPU.
+- for AI SLM service each unit consists of 1 partition NVIDIA H200 GPU.
-- for AI SLM service each unit consists of 3 NVIDIA H100 GPUs.
+- for AI LLM service each unit consists of 1 NVIDIA H200 GPUs.

 #### Features and Advantages